Celebrate Sikh Heritage Month

 DetailsWinnipeg

-Downtown procession — check Sikh Heritage Manitoba for date.
+Annual late-summer procession through downtown Winnipeg.
+Check Sikh Heritage Manitoba for the 2026 date.

 DetailsAttending for the First Time?